 Prerequisite: HFA 023 OR HFA 024 OR HFA 143 OR HFA 147

 This drawing course introduces the fundamental principles and materials used in drawing from direct observation.
 For students who have experienced observational drawing, you'll learn more in-depth drawing techniques with emphasis on still-life, interiors, scale, and the human figure.
 A combination of ink-wash, pencil, charcoal, and color will be explored as you advance your drawing.
+HFA 144 Gallery

-*To waive the prerequisite for course HFA 144 you need to send an e-mail to email@example.com
+*To waive the prerequisite for course HFA 144 you need to send an email to [email protected]

 with three examples of your drawings or paintings or combination of both, please make